 Partners in Community Outreach is a coalition of research-based In-Home Family Education programs operating in West Virginia, using the Healthy Families America, Maternal Infant Health Outreach Workers (MIHOW) and Parents as Teachers models.
-Currently, over 120 In-Home Family Educators in 22 Partners In Community Outreach-affiliated programs are serving over 1,000 families in 45 counties in West Virginia.
-The coalition's goal is to create a statewide system of In-Home Family Education that reaches at least twenty percent of families who are expecting a child or have children under age three.
+About 170 trained home visitors in these three models plus two Early Head Start programs are serving over 1,870 families in 55 counties in West Virginia.
+Partners in Community Outreach's goal is to create a statewide system of In-Home Family Education that reaches at least twenty percent of families who are expecting a child or have children under age three.
 In expectation of reaching this goal, Partners in Community Outreach is also working to develop the infrastructure needed to assure quality and accountability in a statewide system.

 Healthy Families America

 Healthy Families America is a nationally recognized evidence-based home visiting program model designed to work with overburdened families who are at-risk for adverse childhood experiences, including child maltreatment.
 The HFA model, developed in 1992 by Prevent Child Abuse America, is based upon 12 Critical Elements derived from more than 30 years of research to ensure programs are effective in working with families.
 In West Virginia, Healthy Families America is available in Cabell, Mason, Wayne, Logan, and parts of Lincoln Counties through Mountain State Healthy Families.